TeenCoder159/TeenCoder159/README.md

   I know how to code in rust

-  I know the fundamentals of C++ and basic html/css
+  I know the fundamentals of C++ and html/css

   I am an aspiring SaaS developer